 The second view shows the pedal angle through the stroke with the same color scheme as the vector plot.

 The third view shows you the angle of the source and the amplitude of that source.
 That means what direction are you pushing and how hard.
-Red color represents positive force and blue represents drag.
+The red color represents positive force and blue represents drag.

 Advanced pedal metrics in ROUVY apps

 All ROUVY apps can display the advanced pedal metrics once the trainer/power meter enables these metrics.
 You can change the view by tapping or clicking on the plot.
 In iOS/Android, you are able to change the size and position of the APD window with push and swipe gestures.